© Crown copyright 2020

 1.20.3 Identification of goods

-If you store union goods and/or goods under IP they must be clearly identifiable from the goods under the customs warehousing arrangements.
-You must be able to identify both physically and in the records (if we have required their entry) the goods under the respective customs procedures and the Union goods.
+If you store UK or EU goods and/or goods under IP they must be clearly identifiable from the goods under the customs warehousing arrangements.
+You must be able to identify both physically and in the records (if we have required their entry) the goods under the respective customs procedures and the UK or EU goods.
 If necessary, we can require you to mark or label such goods to ensure that goods of different status can be easily identified.

 1.21 Common storage of equivalent goods